Dr. Michael Dentzau, Executive Director

 Julia King, Animal Curator & Naturalist

 Julia grew up in a small suburb of New York City.
 She began her life in the south when she went to undergrad at Hendrix College in Conway, Arkansas.
-While earning her bachelor’s degree in biology, class of 2014, Julia worked as an aquarist intern up in New England when home on school breaks.
+While earning her bachelor’s degree in biology, class of 2014, Julia worked as an aquarist intern up in New England while home on school breaks.
 After college, she spent a year down in the Florida Keys sailing and scuba diving with the Boy Scouts of America at the Florida Sea Base high adventure camp.
 She then moved to Georgia to work as an environmental educator at Rock Eagle 4H Center, where she was trained to handle and care for various species of fish, reptiles, amphibians, and raptors.
 In early 2017 she happily joined the Oxbow team as the Animal Curator.
-When she’s not working Julia can usually be found sailing around New England, getting a sunburn in southwest Florida, rereading Harry Potter, or taste-testing different pizzerias around Columbus.
+When she’s not working, Julia can usually be found sailing around New England, getting a sunburn in southwest Florida, rereading Harry Potter, or taste-testing different pizzerias around Columbus.

 Ariel McNeil, Student Assistant